2019 Xiangshui chemical plant explosion: Background

 The facility—located in Yancheng's industrial park—was operated by Tianjiayi Chemical (江苏天嘉宜化工有限公司), and was used to produce fertilizer or pesticides.
 Some sources reported that the plant produced organic chemicals, including some highly flammable compounds.
 Tianjiayi Chemical had been penalized six times for infractions of pollution and waste management laws, and China Daily reported fines over safety issues.
-This plant has had fires and deaths in the past since there is no government program to keep chemical plants like this one up to standard to prevent such disasters.
+This plant has had fires and deaths in the past; there is no government program to keep chemical plants like this one up to standard to prevent such disasters.

-According to the South China Morning Post, this chemical plant paid bribes to journalists and local officials to avoid negative publicity or face possible closure.
-This information came from an engineer who helped to create this plant and other similar plants that have disregarded multiple safety regulations.
+According to the South China Morning Post, this chemical plant paid bribes to journalists and local officials to avoid negative publicity or possible closure.
+This information came from an engineer who helped to create this plant and similar plants that have disregarded multiple safety regulations.
 General Secretary of the Chinese Communist Party Xi Jinping and State Council premier Li Keqiang are "demanding the government to shut down these chemical firms when they do not comply to safety regulations".

 On 27 November 2007, an explosion occurred in one of the chemical factories in Chenjiagang Chemical Zone (陈家港生态化工园区), with seven killed and around 50 injured.
 On 23 November 2010, more than 30 people were poisoned by a toxic gas release.
-In the early morning of 11 February 2011, rumors of toxic chemical release and potential imminent explosions in the Chenjiagang Chemical Industry Park led over ten thousand residents to evacuate in panic from the towns of Chenjiagang and Shuanggang (双港镇), during which, four people died and many were injured.
+In the early morning of 11 February 2011, rumors of toxic chemical release and potential imminent explosions in the Chenjiagang Chemical Industry Park led over ten thousand residents to evacuate in panic from the towns of Chenjiagang and Shuanggang (双港镇), during which four people died and many were injured.
 On the afternoon of 18 May, and again on 26 July in 2011, there were explosions at local factories.